lemlac/mulem/docs/reference.md

 b = 'b'         -- Error: `b` is constrained to type `int`, `char` found.
 ```

+`where` doesn't affect a name globally.
+It only constrains a name inside a scope similar to `const`.

 Adding a new line and indentation after the `=` starts a block.
 The last expression evaluated in the block is the value of that variable.

 ```mulem